proservlab/lacework-deploy/terraform/scenarios/gcp-lacework-composite-ciem/README.md

 > next tab

-Opening the path for the EC2 instance we can see both the **path from the internet exposed vulnerable host** to our **cloudsql instance as well access from that same host an CloudStorage Bucket**.
+Opening the path for the compute instance we can see both the **path from the internet exposed vulnerable host** to our **cloudsql instance as well access from that same host an CloudStorage Bucket**.

 Lacework is continuing to build on these attack path visualizations as part of our new Security Graph and Query Builder Features. **Let’s take a look at our high-risk host here in the Security Graph**.